 For the first time homebuyer, and even for many veteran homebuyers, or the seasoned homeowners, the mortgage application process can hold many uncertainties and can often be stressful.
 Let's shed some light on the process.
-The more you know about what to expect, the less stress you'll experience.
+The more you know about what to expect, the less stress you will experience.

 Your Mortgage Application

 The mortgage application requests information about the borrower(s) on the loan, including you, your spouse (if applicable), and co-borrowers (if any).
 The information you provide will help us recommend the loan that best suits your needs and financial situation.
-It's very important to be complete and accurate, so that differences between the application and the documents collected by us don't cause delays as you get closer to funding.
+It is very important to be complete and accurate, so that differences between the application and the documents collected by us do not cause delays as you get closer to funding.

 What Lenders Care About

-Typically, or not typically, lenders need to consider five key factors in determining whether or not they are able to approve your loan:
+Typically, or not typically, lenders need to consider five key factors in determining whether they are able to approve your loan:

 - Income: When utilizing a "Full Documentation" loan program, the lender will need to qualify your income for repayment purposes.

 - Debt: When utilizing a "full Documentation" loan program, the lender needs to know that your other bills (not including utilities and taxes) will allow you to pay your mortgage.
 Some lenders are more lenient than others and some just have different credit qualifying criteria.

 - Credit History: The lender wants to see that you have a history of paying your bills on time.
 And if you haven not been able to, the lender looks for a reasonable explanation.
 There are many different kinds of loans for all credit situations.

 - Liquid Reserves: Certain loan programs will require cash reserves.